csmap-surveys/csmap-surveys.github.io/csmap_url_historian.md

 **Participation**

 Participation in this study is voluntary.
 You may refuse to participate or withdraw at any time without penalty.
-To revoke your consent of any portion of a study, email csmap-surveys@nyu.edu, where your request will be handled by the appropriate teams.
-If there is anything about the study or your participation that is unclear or that you do not understand, or if you have questions or wish to report a research-related problem, you may contact csmap-surveys@nyu.edu.
+To revoke your consent of any portion of a study, email <a href="mailto:csmap-surveys@nyu.edu">csmap-surveys@nyu.edu</a>, where your request will be handled by the appropriate teams.
+If there is anything about the study or your participation that is unclear or that you do not understand, or if you have questions or wish to report a research-related problem, you may contact <a href="mailto:csmap-surveys@nyu.edu">csmap-surveys@nyu.edu</a>.